What are the best vitamins for ligament repair?

 - Plays a key role in the maintenance and functioning of a healthy immune system

 - Healthy skin function and minor wound healing

 - Essential for male reproductive health and important for female reproductive health

 Zinc can be found in oysters, seeds, chicken, lentils, kidney beans, fortified cereals, whole grain bread, nuts, beef, low-fat yogurt, and eggs.

 Recommended zinc supplements?

-I always use the brand Metagenics.
-They make incredibly high-quality supplements that are great for vegetarians.
+Many athletes including myself, are huge fans of Metagenics.
+They make high-quality supplements that are non-GMO, gluten-free, and vegetarian.
 Other great Zinc supplements are Now Zinc and Natures Potent, high-potency zinc supplements.

-Our ligaments are made of collagen and vitamin C is a key vitamin for collagen production and ligament repair.
-Your intake of vitamin C should increase immediately after an injury to help support the healing process as it directly assists in wound healing and tissue repair.
-Your body can not produce vitamin C as it is water soluble so you need to get it from your food.
+Our ligaments are made of collagen.
+Vitamin C – also known as ascorbic acid, is a key vitamin for ligament repair and collagen production.
+It is recommended to increase your intake of vitamin C immediately after an injury to help support the healing process as it directly assists in wound healing and tissue repair.
+Vitamin C also increased the absorption of iron.
+Doctors will often prescribe vitamin C supplements with iron supplements for this reason (iron is one of the minerals for ligament repair recommended below).
+Your body can not produce vitamin C as it is water-soluble so you need to get it from your food, or from supplements.

 Other benefits of vitamin C for torn ligaments include: